 How do your strongest beliefs influence your intentions for your life and your impact on the world?

-Get those thoughts down and fine-tune them to create a clear, focused, and eloquent personal manifesto.
+Get those thoughts down and fine-tune them to create a clear, focused, and eloquent personal mission statement.

 Just writing this will help you reacquaint yourself with the person you are at your core.
 And it might just lead you to make some necessary changes.